OmenApps/django-templated-email-md/docs/usage.md

 ## Configuration

+*Assumes you have already installed and configured [django-templated-email](https://github.com/vintasoftware/django-templated-email/).*

-1. Configure the backend in your Django settings:
+1. Configure the backend in your Django settings, updating the django-templated-email settings as needed:

 ```python
 TEMPLATED_EMAIL_BACKEND = 'templated_email_md.backend.MarkdownTemplateBackend'